michigan-com/gannett-newsfetch/README.md

 # Gannett Newsfetch

-Cache news articles from Gannett APIs and cache them in a Mongo store for easy serving.
+Fetch news articles from Gannett APIs and cache them in a Mongo store for easy serving.

 ## Setup